Choose a language:

 By their nature, shopping bots use volume to their advantage.
 So it’s not difficult to see how they overwhelm web application infrastructure, leading to site crashes and slowdowns.

-45% of online businesses said bot attacks resulted in more website and IT crashes in 2022.
+45% of online businesses said bot attacks resulted in more website and IT crashes.

 To get a sense of scale, consider data from Akamai that found one botnet sent more than 473 million requests to visit a website during a single sneaker release.